finishr08/MERN-Stack/2. CSS/Readme.md

 }
 ```

-- **:active** Applies styles when the user clicks or presses on an element.
+- `:active`: Applies styles when the user clicks or presses on an element.

 ```css
 a:active {